Affiliate links on SoundGuys may earn us a commission. Learn more.

 What are alternatives to the Bowers & Wilkins PX7?

-At the time of publish, I’d say get any of the headphones from our best noise cancelling headphones list.
+At the time of publish, I’d say get any of the headphones from our best noise canceling headphones list.
 Really, all of them sound better than the Bowers & Wilkins PX7, and at prices that are a fraction of what these cans cost.
 I’m not usually comfortable panning headphones that are a little out of the mean, but these have very audible issues that are tough to ignore.
-The one shining performance point here is the ANC unit, but that really doesn’t justify the price when the Bose QuietComfort 45, Bose Noise Cancelling Headphones 700, and Sony WH-1000XM4 can give you better sound and comparable ANC performance for less money up-front.
+The one shining performance point here is the ANC unit, but that really doesn’t justify the price when the Bose QuietComfort 45, Bose Noise Canceling Headphones 700, and Sony WH-1000XM4 can give you better sound and comparable ANC performance for less money up-front.

 Listeners who love the look of Bowers & Wilkins’ headset but want something more portable may like the Bowers & Wilkins PI7.
 This is the company’s flagship set of wireless earbuds, and it has some pretty cool features like an audio transmitter that works with any 3.5mm device, so you can use it on a plane’s entertainment system for wireless audio.
 The PI7 earbuds have an IP54 rating making them pretty dang tough too.
 The boosted bass response isn’t great and the lack of EQ functionality in the app is even more disappointing.
-The noise cancelling leaves a lot to be desired and really only affects a small frequency range.
+The noise canceling leaves a lot to be desired and really only affects a small frequency range.

 Frequently asked questions about the Bowers & Wilkins PX7